mackelec/LexusGS450_Camry_Inverter_Breakout/README.md

 ### Files

   *  DXF file is the outline of the Toyota Logic PCB with Connector and mount hole positions.
-  *  PDF - Schematics
+  *  PDF - Schematics.
     * Page 1 shows the intellegence we think we know and don't know.
     * Page 2 - Just some experiment of mine.
     * Page 3 - Power supply - keeping it simple, and enables.
     * Page 4 - XP677's Boost Control using Arduino Nano. https://openinverter.org/forum/viewtopic.php?f=14&t=538

   *  Gerbers are coming.